sdesteya/My_git_project_Nov2024_BP/commands_list.md

 - git config --global --list : list all your configs
 - git config --global user.name "My name" : To have your name in the config
 - git config --global user.email "my_email@vib.be": to have my email in the config

+- git mv old.file.txt new.file.txt : when changin a name so git knows is the same file.
+You stil lneed to commit this change.